It sounds so simple, but if we as teachers put more effort into who we are teaching, more of the what would take care of itself.

 Note: Since the books were written in 2003 and 2006, they may not have recent information about ongoing global conflicts or trends that are affecting your current students, although they will provide useful background information to more recent developments.

 Classroom Ideas: You may wish to have students share information about their background with classmates through use of a globe, world map or class projects.
 You can also look for related materials such as children's books to share with the class and ways to integrate information about other countries throughout the curriculum so that students can continue to share information about their background as their language skills progress during the year.
-This is also an important step in helping students develop pride in their heritage, as explained by Judie Haynes of everythingESL.net.
+This is also an important step in helping students develop pride in their heritage.

 Keep in Mind: Be mindful of what Nigerian author Chimamanda Ngozi Adichie calls "the danger of a single story" in her 2009 TED talk; in other words, when learning about another country, remember that what you learn may not reflect your student's experiences in that country.
 In addition, remember that students who speak the same language or who hail from the same country may not have all that much in common, and in fact may experience some tension if they come from different ethnic backgrounds or groups with histories of conflict.